 —David Rothman, author of The Book of Catapults

 Lost Songs & Last Chances

 Novel in its structure and broad in range of voice, this 2006 collection offers ten suites of varying music, length, depth, and tone.
 A pair of poems introduce each suite, an experiment in layers and pacing that ultimately binds the parts into a whole.

 A Return to Emptiness

-"These stories are unflinching in their realism," wrote author Chris Munford.
-"A lot of people go missing in them and lives teeter on the fulcrum of finding a kindred spirit, or losing one.
-Yet throughout, incidental humor flashes amid the pathos of everyday life, finally telling the overarching story of us all—the need to come to grips with our own isolation, and our need for one another."
+This collection of short fiction, a finalist for a Colorado Book Award in 2005, weaves disparate details of ordinary lives into stories unflinching in their realism.
+People go missing and lives teeter on the fulcrum of finding a kindred spirit, or losing one.
+Yet throughout, incidental humor flashes amid the pathos of everyday life, finally telling the overarching story of us all—the need to come to grips with our own isolation, and our need for one another.